“Learn and forget”.Morihei Ueshiba O Sensei

-This is often defined as unique skill, but I think it takes much more than theory to master in practice such a concept.
-In few words, understanding the psychology behind will allow you to become an active listener when receiving information, and at the same time actively passive when talking to somebody.
+This is often defined as a unique skill, but I think it takes much more than theory to master in practice such a concept.
+In a few words, understanding the psychology behind will allow you to become an active listener when receiving information, and at the same time actively passive when talking to somebody.
 That translates into the ability to record and elaborate information in context by using empathy to understand how people feel, think, act.

 #3 – Analytical Observation

 Recommended reading: Joe Navarro.
 “What every BODY is saying”.
 (2008)